blackarck/blackarck/README.md

 - 👋 Hi, I’m @blackarck, Vivek.
-- 👀 I am a developer/ Software Architect with 17 years of experience, working primarily in ERP.
-Experienced in database- SQL, application development and integration.
+- 👀 I am a developer/ Software Architect with 17 years of experience, working primarily in Cloud, AI & ERP.
+Experienced in Cloud architecture, AI , application development and integration.
 Enjoy game & web app development.
 My hobbies are reading, painting trying to get into writing.
 My [art portfolio](https://artstation.com/blackarck)
 - 🌱 Currently trying to contribute towards open source projects
 - 💞️ Looking to collaborate on interesting projects
 - 📫 Feel free to drop me a line twitter @blackarck, blackarck@gmail.com
+- 📽️ Developed multiple small products which was a lot of fun ( refer to youtube vid for posts)

 <!---
 blackarck/blackarck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.